robertolrodriguez/MQTT-Arduino-Raspberry/Guide.md

      ->apt-get install mosquitto-clients

-   Then, you can pub message.
+   Then, you can pub message on terminal.

      ->mosquitto_pub -d -t Topic(your topic's name) -m "hellow world"

-   or you can sub message.
+   or you can sub message on terminal.

      ->mosquitto_sub -d -t Topic(your topic's name)